projectacrn/acrn-hypervisor/doc/introduction/index.rst

 As a reference implementation, ACRN provides the basis for embedded hypervisor vendors to build solutions with a reference I/O mediation solution.
-In this scenario, an automotive SDC system consists of the Instrument Cluster (IC) system running in the Service VM and the In-Vehicle Infotainment (IVI) system is running the post-launched User VM.
-Additionally, one could modify the SDC scenario to add more post-launched User VMs that can host Rear Seat Entertainment (RSE) systems (not shown on the picture).
+In this scenario, an automotive SDC system consists of the instrument cluster (IC) system running in the Service VM and the in-vehicle infotainment (IVI) system is running the post-launched User VM.
+Additionally, one could modify the SDC scenario to add more post-launched User VMs that can host rear seat entertainment (RSE) systems (not shown on the picture).

-An **Instrument Cluster (IC)** system is used to show the driver operational information about the vehicle, such as:
+An **instrument cluster (IC)** system is used to show the driver operational information about the vehicle, such as:

 - the speed, fuel level, trip mileage, and other driving information of